 If you've observed anomalous Internet traffic associated with our address space, we list below more information on research we're conducting, what you might expect to see, and how to opt out.

-We are conducting experiments to understand the handling of negative DNS responses by DNS authoritative servers, which requires us to issue queries for names that don't exist within the DNS zone for which the servers are authoritative.
+We are conducting experiments to understand the handling of negative DNS responses by DNS authoritative servers, which requires us to issue queries to servers for names or types that don't exist within the DNS zone for which the servers are authoritative.